 Why There May Be a Slight Possibility that TRT Could Increase Prostate Cancer Risk

-This would mainly be an issue for men whose body's tend to convert too much testosterone into estradiol for whatever reason.
+This would mainly be an issue for men whose body tends to convert too much testosterone into estradiol for whatever reason.
 High estrogen and estradiol levels can be measured in their blood and men who drink excessive alcohol and coffee can cause this phenomenon to happen.

 Starting Testosterone Replacement Therapy